 We would like to thank Prof. Jason Friedman and Dr. Dror Dotan for their valuable insights and professional advice in analyzing the acquired data.
 We further express our gratitude to Uri Korisky for guidance and troubleshooting when implementing the OptiTrack motion tracking system.

-In addition, we would like to acknowledge the codes we used to produce our graphs and perform certain computations; We applied "stdshade" (Musall, 2022) to plot the SE around our trajectories in Figure 4 and Figure 5 and "plotSpread" (Jonas, 2020) to produce the averages distribution in Figure 5. "invprctile" (Shrestha, 2014) was used to estimate the clusters' p-value, while "myBinomTest" (Nelson, 2015) was used to test participant's performance in the main task and the objective awareness task.
+In addition, we would like to acknowledge the codes we used to produce our graphs and perform certain computations; We applied "stdshade" (Musall, 2022) to plot the SE around our trajectories in Figure 3 and Figure 4 and "plotSpread" (Jonas, 2020) to produce the averages distribution in Figure 2 and Figure 3. "invprctile" (Shrestha, 2014) was used to estimate the clusters' p-value, while "myBinomTest" (Nelson, 2015) was used to test participant's performance in the main task and the objective awareness task.

 L.M. is CIFAR Tanenbaum Fellow in the Brain, Mind, and Consciousness program.